hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/07_IDR_assessing_replicates.md

 <img src=../img/pseudorep-workflow.png width=400>

-_We will not run this analysis, but have provided a bash script below if you wanted to take a stab at it._
+_We will not run this analysis, but have provided a bash script below if you wanted to take a stab at it._ To run this script you will need to provide BAM files and run it for each TF separately.
+These are located at `/groups/hbctraining/chip-seq/ENCODE/bams`.
+Be sure to also ask for enough memory in your `bsub` command.

 ```
 #!/bin/sh